5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 Perpignan was a 26-year veteran of the department.
 She was 54, with two daughters and a granddaughter.

-Her brother and sister-in-law said Perpignan got counseling through the department, and was taken off the street while she was getting help.
+Her brother and sister-in-law said Perpignan got counseling through the department and was taken off the street while she was getting help.

 Perpignan's sister-in-law Rochelle Perpignan said Regine went back to policing near the end of 2017.
 Police spokesman Anthony Guglielmi would not confirm the timeline.

 "They put her back on duty too fast," her brother, Roland Perpignan, said.
-"Someone whose been having mental issues, and you know is not well, should not be going back to duty ... and given a gun."
+"Someone who's been having mental issues and you know is not well should not be going back to duty ... and given a gun."

-In September 2018, in the parking lot of the Calumet District police station on the far South Side, before she was scheduled to begin her work day, Perpignan killed herself, according to the Cook County Medical Examiner's office.
+In September 2018, in the parking lot of the Calumet District police station on the far South Side, before she was scheduled to begin her workday, Perpignan killed herself, according to the Cook County Medical Examiner's office.
 She used her service revolver.

 "To think how much she must have been suffering to get to that point," Roland Perpignan said.
 "You know you gotta be suffering a lot and be in a lot of pain to [think that's the only way out]."

-Perpignan was one of at least five Chicago police officers to take their own life since last July.
+Perpignan was one of at least five Chicago police officers to kill themselves since July.
 What's more, she was one of three officers to do so while on duty or on police property, an exceedingly rare occurrence, according to experts.

 The police department is unable to provide historic numbers on officer suicides, said Guglielmi, the police spokesman.
 But the U.S. Department of Justice found that between 2013 and 2015, CPD had a suicide rate up to 60 percent higher than the national average for law enforcement officers.

-Those numbers are spurring action by officers, police officials, and mental health experts.
+Those numbers are spurring action by officers, police officials and mental health experts.
 They said the suicides are a sign of deeper problems with the mental health and well-being of Chicago police officers.

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting 741741.